A woman of global environmental impact

 From coffee to wine: A discerning palate

 As an expert in coffee sustainability, Taylor has traveled the world of coffee – Central and South America, East Africa, Papua New Guinea and Indonesia – honing her palate regarding the distinct regional differences, unique flavors, acidity and varietals of coffees from around the world.
-Her work with coffee helped develop and expand her decades-long avocation of wine tasting, wine collecting and wine tourism.
-Thus she was inspired to reach out to winemakers regarding sustainability issues, while pursuing a master in Business Administration (MBA) from the prestigious Bordeaux School of Management.
-Learn more about Sandra’s wine journey at: DISCOVER SUSTAINABLE WINE
+Her work with coffee helped develop and expand her decades-long avocation of wine study, tasting, wine collecting and tourism.
+She decided to make a transition to the wine industry after completing a master’s degree in Business Administration (MBA) from the prestigious Bordeaux School of Management.

 Taylor is a writer and published author.
-She has written articles about supply chain management, marketing sustainability, motivations for environmental and social responsibility in wine value chains and the role of sustainability in corporate governance.
-Her first book: The Business of Sustainable Wine: How to Build Brand Equity in a 21st Century Wine Industry, will be released August 1, 2017 and available on Amazon.
-In The Business of Sustainable Wine, Taylor offers a new view of how the industry can be an important actor in sustainable agriculture.
+Her book: The Business of Sustainable Wine: How to Build Brand Equity in a 21st Century Wine Industry was released in July 2017.
+In her book, Taylor offers a new view of how the industry can be an important actor in sustainable agriculture.
 Like fair trade cocoa and shade grown coffee, wine must, sooner or later, meet the powerful demands of social activists and a growing consumer contingent for ethical and organic products.
-Read about the book at: DISCOVER SUSTAINABLE WINE